HaoyangLee/5001Kaggle/README.md

 from keras.models import Sequential

 3. How to run:
-Change the file path of "train.csv" and "test.csv", then run GBDT.py, lgbm.py and NN.py directly.
+Change the file path of "train.csv" and "test.csv", then run GBDT.py, lgbm.py and NN.py seperately.
+The GBDT.py get the best result.